U0147

 Frequently asked questions

-Yes.
-A replacement BCM-D that has not been programmed with the correct vehicle configuration may not communicate properly on the bus, setting U0147 even though the hardware is undamaged.
+On most vehicles yes.
+A new gateway that has not been configured to the vehicle may not communicate correctly, leaving U0147 set even though the hardware is sound.

 Disabling U0147 in software